Outdoors Gear, Equipment, News, Reviews, Forums, Walking Routes and More at OutdoorsMagic.com

 Best for: multi-day backpacking, weekend wild camping

-Key attributes: good value, durable fabrics, good warranty
+Pros: good value, durable fabrics, good warranty, nice little details, smart look

 Following our tests, we think this is well worthy of our pick as the best value backpack you can buy this year.